-Fast-growing trees bear a good-news, bad-news message.
-Lots of gardeners want fast-growing trees, especially when a tree is lost to old age or other factors.
-While it's true that fast-growing trees provide quick beauty and shade, they generally are short-lived and tend to have weak, brittle wood that can break during severe weather and ice storms.
+Lots of gardeners want fast-growing trees for privacy, especially when a tree is lost to old age or other factors.
+While it's true that fast-growing trees provide quick beauty, seclusion and shade, they may be short-lived and tend to have weak, brittle wood that can break during severe weather and ice storms.
+Here's how to choose wisely.

-When siting fast-growing trees, keep in mind that they often grow large (50 feet or more), hit maturity within 20 to 30 years, then decline so are good candidates where you need quick shade or a windbreak while waiting for slower-growing trees to catch up.
+When siting fast-growing trees for privacy and charm, keep in mind that they often grow large (50 feet or more), hit maturity within 20 to 30 years, then decline, so are good candidates where you need quick shade or a windbreak while waiting for slower-growing trees to catch up.

 Plant fast-growing trees in locations where their root systems won't affect other plants, and plan to cut them down before they pose a threat to buildings, people, or other plants.
 Always plant fast-growing trees away from utility lines, homes, and driveways to minimize damage when their branches (or even large trunks) break during storms.
 Pay attention to the location of septic lines and sidewalks, which can be disrupted by roots.

-As long as you understand their limitations, planting fast-growing trees is not a problem.
-Just don't expect them to stick around very long in tree years.
+As long as you understand their limited lifespan, planting fast-growing trees is not a problem.
 Do expect some extra maintenance and damage issues when they reach maturity.
 For example, some selections have messy annual flower, fruit, needle, or pod droppings you will want to consider.

 These trees are often selected for their rapid growth: